-3 credits Prerequisite: 211 or permission of instructor.
+Prerequisite: 211 or permission of instructor.
 Detailed study of the origin and development of Plato's Theory of Forms and the related theories of knowledge, ethics, and politics.

+514 AQUINAS

-- 514 AQUINAS 3 credits Prerequisite: one course in philosophy or permission of instructor.
-An in depth examination of the philosophy of St. Thomas Aquinas covering his contributions in metaphysics, epistemology, ethics, political theory, and philosophical theology. - 515 AUGUSTINE 3 credits Prerequisite: one course in philosophy or permission of instructor.
-An in depth examination of the philosophy of St. Augustine covering his contributions in metaphysics, epistemology, ethics, political theory, and philosophical theology. - 20TH CENTURY ANALYTIC PHILOSOPHY 518 3 credits Prerequisite: one course in philosophy or permission of instructor.
+Prerequisite: one course in philosophy or permission of instructor.
+An in depth examination of the philosophy of St. Thomas Aquinas covering his contributions in metaphysics, epistemology, ethics, political theory, and philosophical theology.

+515 AUGUSTINE

+Percequisite: one course in philosophy or permission of instructor.
+An in depth examination of the philosophy of St. Augustine covering his contributions in metaphysics, epistemology, ethics, political theory, and philosophical theology.

+20TH CENTURY ANALYTIC PHILOSOPHY

+Prerequisite: one course in philosophy or permission of instructor.
 Study of ideal and ordinary language movements in 20th Century British and American philosophy.
+Deals with such figures as Russell, Carnap, Ayer, Moore, Wittgenstein, Ryle and Austen.

+BRITISH EMPIRICISM

-Deals with such figures as Russell, Carnap, Ayer, Moore, Wittgenstein, Ryle and Austen. - BRITISH EMPIRICISM 3 credits 519 Prerequisites: one introductory course and 313 or permission of instructor.
-Intensive analysis of selected major writings of Locke, Berkeley and Hume. - CONTINENTAL RATIONALISM 3 credits Prerequisites: one introductory course and 313, or permission of instructor.
+Prerequisites: one introductory course and 313 or permission of instructor.
+Intensive analysis of selected major writings of Locke, Berkeley and Hume.
+CONTINENTAL RATIONALISM concern for the human condition.
+526 PHENOMENOLOGY

+Prerequisites: one introductory course and 313, or permission of instructor.
 Intensive analysis of selected major writings of Descartes, Spinoza and Leibnitz.
-522

-EXISTENTIALISM 524 3 credits

-Prerequisites: one introductory course in philosophy, 314, or permission of instructor.
-In-depth inquiry into the thought of Kierkegaard, Jaspers, Heidegger, Sartre, Tillich and other existentialists with their concern for the human condition.
-3 credits
+EXISTENTIALISM Prerequisites: one course in philosophy or permission of instructor.
+In-depth inquiry into the thought of Kierkegaard, Jaspers, Heidegger, Sartre, Tillich and other existentialists with their